-Our results are in line with those obtained by other groups working on nucleosynthesis models of GRB engines.
-In particular, \citet{2004ApJ...614..847F} also compute the nuclear synthesis of elements in the accretion disk up to 1000 gravitational radii, and they find further layers of dominant Oxygen, Silicon and Calcium, with their abundances enhanced by the $\alpha$-capture process.
-With mass fraction about $\sim 1$, these elements may be present in large collapsar disks.
+Our results are in line with those obtained by other groups, who are working on nucleosynthesis models of GRB engines.
+In particular, \citet{2004ApJ...614..847F} also compute the nuclear synthesis of elements in the accretion disk up to 1000 gravitational radii, and they find more distant layers of dominant Oxygen, Silicon, and Calcium with their abundances enhanced by the $\alpha$-capture process.
+With a mass fraction about $\sim 1$, these elements may be present in large collapsar disks.
 However, the disk is probably not larger in most progenitors.
-Nevertheless, we obtain similar results for the isotopes synthesized above $\sim 100 r_{g}$ (note that we define $r_{g}=G M/c^{2}$), and we also find a trend of shifting the layers outwards with increasing accretion rate.
+Nevertheless, we obtain similar results for the isotopes synthesized above $\sim 100 r_{g}$ (note that we define $r_{g}=G M/c^{2}$), and we also find a trend of shifting the layers outward with an increasing accretion rate.
 We estimate the transition radius for the subsequent layers to be $r_{tr} \sim \dot M^{-0.28}$.
-At the outer parts of the disk, \citet{2004ApJ...614..847F} studied the synthesis of light elements such as $^{16}O$, $^{28}Si$, $^{40}Ca$, which mass fractions above 0.0001.
-We find the mass fraction of $^{16}O$ to be less than $10^{-4}$ inside 1000 gravitational radii, while for the other two elements they are about 0.01 at their peak, around few hundred $r_{g}$.
+At the outer parts of the disk, \citet{2004ApJ...614..847F} studied the synthesis of light elements such as $^{16}O$, $^{28}Si$, and $^{40}Ca$, which has mass fractions above 0.0001.
+We find the mass fraction of $^{16}O$ to be less than $10^{-4}$ inside 1000 gravitational radii, while they are about 0.01 at their peak, at around few hundred $r_{g}$, for the other two elements .
 For the heavier elements above the Iron peak, their yields were computed by \citet{2006ApJ...643.1057S}.
-Our reaction network results give the isotopes of $^{74}Se$, $^{80}Kr$ and $^{84}Sr$, with the abundances of about $10^{-10}$, $10^{-12}$ and $10^{-14}$, respectively, in the case of smaller accretion rate disk.
-We also found isotopes of $^{84}Rb$ and $^{90}Zr$ with mass fractions of $10^{-12}$ and $10^{-14}$, respectively, for higher accretion rate disk model.
+Our reaction network results give the isotopes of $^{74}Se$, $^{80}Kr$, and $^{84}Sr$ with the abundances of about $10^{-10}$, $10^{-12}$ and $10^{-14}$, respectively, in the case of smaller accretion rate disk.
+We also found isotopes of $^{84}Rb$ and $^{90}Zr$ with mass fractions of $10^{-12}$ and $10^{-14}$, respectively, for a higher accretion rate disk model.